MSLNZ/msl-package-manager/docs/api_usage.rst

    MSL Packages        Version Description
    ------------------- ------- ----------------------------------------------------------------------
-   msl-loadlib         0.2.1   Load a shared library (and access a 32-bit library from 64-bit Python) msl-package-manager 1.0.0   Install, uninstall, list and create MSL packages
+   msl-loadlib         0.2.1   Load a shared library (and access a 32-bit library from 64-bit Python) msl-package-manager 1.0.0   Install, uninstall, update, list and create MSL packages

 Print a list of all MSL repositories that are available (and include the version information)